computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 For this problem, you will be given a dataset of words and their corresponding sentences, split into training, development, and test sets.

+After taking a look at the datasets, we recommend that before you start this question, write a function 'load_file(data_file)', which takes in the file name of one of the datasets 'data_file', and reads in the words and labels from these files.

 ### 2.1: A very simple baseline

-- Label each word as complex
+In the first problem, we are implementing a relatively easy baseline, to ensure you understand the process.
+For this baseline, fill in the function 'all_complex(data_file)'.
+This function takes in the file name of one of the datasets 'data_file', labels each word in the dataset as complex, and prints out the precision, recall, and fscore.

-- Report the precision, recall, and f-score for the training data and the development data individually to be graded.
+Please report the precision, recall, and f-score using both the training data and the development data individually to be graded.

 ### 2.2: Word length thresholding